Stratified randomization: Stratified randomization in clinical trials

 In clinical trials, patients are stratified according to their social and individual backgrounds, or any factor that are relevant to the study, to match each of these groups within the entire patient population.
 The aim of such is to create a balance of clinical/prognostic factor as the trials would not produce valid results if the study design is not balanced.
-The step of stratified randomization is extremely important as an attempt to ensure that no bias, delibrate or accidental, affects the representative nature of the patient sample under study.
+The step of stratified randomization is extremely important as an attempt to ensure that no bias, deliberate or accidental, affects the representative nature of the patient sample under study.
 It increases the study power, especially in small clinical trials(n<400), as these known clinical traits stratified are thought to effect the outcomes of the interventions.
 It helps prevent the occurrence of type I error, which is valued highly in clinical studies.
 It also has an important effect on sample size for active control equivalence trials and in theory, facilitates subgroup analysis and interim analysis.